Genesis Chapter 48

 17. And if we are children, then we are heirs; heirs of God and joint-heirs with Christ; so that if we suffer with Him, we may also be glorified together.
 Eph.
 1:14; Phil.
 1:29

-Since we are God’s children we will inherit everything from God just like Jesus has.
-So if we grieve with Jesus Christ, we can also be glorified together with Jesus.
+Since we are God’s children we will inherit everything from Him just like Jesus.
+So if we suffer with Jesus Christ, we can also be glorified together with Jesus.

 18. For I reckon that the sufferings of this present time are not worthy to be compared with the coming glory to be revealed in us.